avapolzin/X-rayLCs/SNe/README.md

 Unless otherwise stated in the header of the file, the fluxes and luminosities are *un*absorbed.
 Redshifts in italics are inferred from the SN's reported host galaxy.

+*The light curve for SN2018bsz is not included in this repository.*

 See Table A3 for additional details about the individual events:

 |Name | Type | RA/Dec | Distance (kpc) | z | References|